layer-3/docs/docs/learn/index.md

 ## What is Yellow SDK?

-This is a real-time communication toolkit built on the **NitroliteRPC** protocol.
+**Yellow SDK** is a real-time communication toolkit built on the _Nitrolite RPC_ protocol.
 It enables developers to create applications with:

 - **Instant messaging** between participants
 - **Secure authentication** using wallet signatures